Skip to main content

 Troy, Alabama · FDIC Cert #5598

-Troy Bank&Trust Co is an FDIC-insured bank (Certificate #5598) with $1.5B in total assets and $1.3B in total deposits as of the Q2 2024 Call Report.
-Headquartered in Troy, Alabama, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 0.50%.
-BankHealthData assigns a composite Health Grade of C (59/100).
+This is the FDIC profile for Troy Bank&Trust Co, an FDIC-insured bank (Certificate #5598) with $1.5B in total assets and $1.3B in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Troy, Alabama, the bank maintains a Tier 1 capital ratio of 11.68% (Well-Capitalized) and a nonperforming loan ratio of 0.50%.
+BankHealthData assigns a composite Health Grade of A (85/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Troy Bank&Trust Co (FDIC cert 5598) is a mid-sized bank with $1.5B in total assets and $1.3B in deposits, based in Troy, Alabama.
 Mid-sized banks typically operate regionally with a mix of commercial and consumer lending.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is adequate: Tier 1 capital ratio of 11.68% meets the 8% well-capitalized threshold but does not provide substantial buffer above it.
+Adequate capital is regulatory-acceptable but leaves less room for absorbing unexpected losses.
 Asset quality is normal: non-performing loan ratio of 0.50% sits in the typical 0.5-2% range for healthy U.S. banks.
 Some NPL is unavoidable in any meaningful lending portfolio.
 Liquidity is comfortable: 30.5% of assets in liquid form — sufficient to cover meaningful deposit-outflow scenarios without forced asset sales.

 Profitability is solid: ROA of 1.21% sits at or near the 1% benchmark for healthy U.S. banks.
 Net interest income, fee income, and operating efficiency are all in workable shape.
-Health-score trend is essentially stable across the recent-quarters window — the typical pattern for established banks operating in steady-state mode.
-Troy Bank&Trust Co carries a composite BankHealth grade of C (59/100) as of the 2024-06 Call Report filing.
+Health-score trend is mildly positive across the recent-quarters window.
+The directional signal is favorable but not dramatic.
+Troy Bank&Trust Co carries a composite BankHealth grade of A (85/100) as of the 2024-06 Call Report filing.
 The grade combines capital ratios (Tier 1), asset quality (non-performing loans), liquidity, and profitability into a single signal.

 Source: FDIC BankFind API — Call Report data.